RitabrataPatra/imdb-movie-app/README.md

-# 🎥 inDbMovie App
+# 🎥 imDbMovie App

-**inDbMovie** is a sleek and user-friendly movie search app that allows you to explore movie details, including release date, rating, plot, and more!
-Powered by the [OMDb API](https://www.omdbapi.com/), inDbMovie is your gateway to discovering and learning about your favorite films in seconds.
+**imDbMovie** is a sleek and user-friendly movie search app that allows you to explore movie details, including release date, rating, plot, and more!
+Powered by the [OMDb API](https://www.omdbapi.com/), imDbMovie is your gateway to discovering and learning about your favorite films in seconds.

 ---